Blockost/Rentalcars-CodingTest2017/README.md

 ### Routes

-When the server is fully started, you can browser to `localhost:8080/vehicles/` and try these 4 routes:
+When the server is fully started, you can browse to `localhost:8080/vehicles/` and try these 4 routes:

 - `/list`: Print a list of all the cars, in ascending price order
 - `/specs`: Print the vehicles' specification
 - `/suppliers`: Print out the highest rated supplier per car type, descending order
-- `/scores`: Print out a list of vehicles, ordered by the sum of the scores in descending order,
+- `/scores`: Print out a list of vehicles, ordered by the sum of the scores in descending order

 ## Tools
 - IntelliJ IDEA
 - Apache Maven 3.3.9

-# Dependencies
+## Dependencies
 - [GSON](https://github.com/google/gson)
 - [JUnit 4](https://mvnrepository.com/artifact/junit/junit/4.12)
 - [Spring Boot](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-tools/spring-boot-maven-plugin)